nilsmeyer/ansible-debootstrap/README.md

 ```

 ## Test playbook for vagrant
-The directory meta/tests contains a test playbook, inventory and Vagrantfile for
+The directory meta/tests contains a test playbook, inventories and Vagrantfile for
 local testing.
 The vagrant box by default contains three devices, one for the
 source vagrant box and target devices for your install (/dev/sdb, /dev/sdc).
 To
 test your new installation you would have to switch boot devices in the SeaBIOS